FedericoStra/tletools/docs/index.rst

 Purpose
 -------

-The purpose of the library is to parse TLE sets them into convenient :class:`TLE` objects, load entire TLE set files into :class:`pandas.DataFrame`'s, convert :class:`TLE` objects into :class:`poliastro.twobody.Orbit`'s, and more.
+The purpose of the library is to parse TLE sets into convenient :class:`TLE` objects, load entire TLE set files into :class:`pandas.DataFrame`'s, convert :class:`TLE` objects into :class:`poliastro.twobody.Orbit`'s, and more.

 From Wikipedia_: